eitrtechnologies/idem-azurerm/.github/CONTRIBUTING.md

 ## Features

-The `idem-azurem` project is always working to be more powerful.
+The `idem-azurerm` project is always working to be more powerful.
 Feature additions and requests are welcomed.
 When requesting a feature it will be categorized for a release or placed under the "Feature" label.

-If a new feature is desired, the fastest way to get it into `idem-azurem` is to contribute the code.
+If a new feature is desired, the fastest way to get it into `idem-azurerm` is to contribute the code.
 Before starting on a new feature, an issue should be filed for it.
-The one requesting the feature will be able to then discuss the feature with the `idem-azurem` team and discover the best way to get the feature into `idem-azurem` and if the feature makes sense.
+The one requesting the feature will be able to then discuss the feature with the `idem-azurerm` team and discover the best way to get the feature into `idem-azurerm` and if the feature makes sense.

 It is extremely common that the desired feature has already been completed.
-Look for it in the docs, ask about it first in IRC, and on the mailing list before filing the request.
+Look for it in the docs before filing the request.
 It is also common that the problem which would be solved by the new feature can be easily solved another way, which is a great reason to ask first.